ghiscoding/slickgrid-universal/docs/migrations/migration-to-5.x.md

 ```

 #### SASS variables
-A lot of SASS variables were changed, we recommend that you take a look at the [_variables.scss](https://github.com/ghiscoding/slickgrid-universal/blob/master/packages/common/src/styles/_variables.scss) file to compare them with yours SASS overrides and fix any SASS build issues.
-For example a lot of the ms-select variables and all Flatpickr related variables were deleted (note that Vanilla-Calendar doesn't have any variales).
-Also a lot of the icon related variables got updated (icons now have the suffix `-icon-svg-path` for the SVG vector path).
+A lot of SASS variables were changed, we recommend that you take a look at the [_variables.scss](https://github.com/ghiscoding/slickgrid-universal/blob/master/packages/common/src/styles/_variables.scss) file to compare them with your SASS overrides and fix any SASS build issues.
+For example a lot of the ms-select variables and all Flatpickr related variables were deleted (note that Vanilla-Calendar doesn't actually have any variables).
+Also a lot of the icon related variables were renamed and updated (icons now all have the suffix `-icon-svg-path` for the SVG vector path, you can easily change them with SASS).

-> **Note** if you want create your own SVGs in pure CSS, you can use the `generateSvgStyle()` function from our [`svg-utilities.scss`](https://github.com/ghiscoding/slickgrid-universal/blob/master/packages/common/src/styles/svg-utilities.scss) (take a look at the [`slickgrid-icons.scss`](https://github.com/ghiscoding/slickgrid-universal/blob/master/packages/common/src/styles/slickgrid-icons.scss) for usage)
+> **Note** if you want create your own SVGs icons in pure CSS, you could use the `generateSvgStyle()` SASS function from Slickgrid-Universal [`svg-utilities.scss`](https://github.com/ghiscoding/slickgrid-universal/blob/master/packages/common/src/styles/svg-utilities.scss) (take a look at the [`slickgrid-icons.scss`](https://github.com/ghiscoding/slickgrid-universal/blob/master/packages/common/src/styles/slickgrid-icons.scss) for some usage)

 #### SASS (dart-sass) `math` polyfills are removed
 When SASS (dart-sass) released their version 1.33 (~3 years ago), it caused a ton of console warnings (and a lot of unhappy users) in projects that were using `/` in their SASS files (for math division) instead of their new `math.div()` function.
 To avoid seeing all these warnings, I added a temporary polyfill at the time (that piece of code was actually copied from the Bootstrap project).
 That polyfill patch was put in place about 3 years ago, so I'm assuming that most users have already upgraded their SASS version and already fixed all of these warnings...
-So, I think it's time to remove this polyfill because it was really meant to be a temp patch.
-If you see some warnings coming back, then a suggestion would be to use the SASS option `--quiet-upstream` via the CLI.
+So, I think it's now safe to remove this polyfill, because like I said earlier, it was really meant to be a temp patch.
+If you see any warnings coming back, then a suggestion would be to use the SASS CLI `--quiet-upstream` option.

-For reference, below is an example of these old Math warnings when we used to compile it with SASS CLI
+For reference, below is an example of these old Math warnings which were coming up when using the SASS CLI

 ```sh
 Recommendation: math.div($m, $columns)